In this article, I will look at 5 surprising ways to cut household costs, many of which you may not have thought about before!

 - Lighting – When leaving the house, turn off any lights that are currently on.
-This will save you money on your electricity bill each month!
+This action will save you money on your electricity bill each month!

 - Heating – Turn the thermostat down by one degree.
-People think this won’t make a difference, but it can save you up to 10% of your heating costs!
+People think this won’t make a difference, but it can save up to 10% of your heating costs!

 4. Consolidate your debt and save interest